aelse/dashing-nagios/README.md

 Copy the contents of jobs and widgets directories to your dashing installation.
 You may also copy the sample nagios dashboard if you wish.

+Add the content of Gemfile.nagios to your dashing Gemfile and run `bundle install` to install dependencies.

 Edit jobs/nagios.rb and change the URL, username and password of your Nagios server.